Creating an FSA ID

 5. Review and confirm

-6. Email verified now by inputting 6 digits secure code (code will be sent to your email)
+6. Email verified now by inputting the 6-digit secure code (code will be sent to your email)

-7. After 7/1/2022, Double Authentication is preferred, and your cell number will be required.
+7. Double Authentication processing began 7/1/2022 and requires your cell number

 8. Hit acceptance of the terms and conditions

-9. At this point, the FSA ID will be created.
+9. At this point, the FSA ID is created.

 Email Importance